 In her leisure time, Mary enjoys reading, taking long walks with her dog, playing games with her family and following political news.
 She lives with her husband, three teen aged children and a rescued border collie/Australian shepherd named Cookie the Wookie.

-Allison King is delighted to be joining UUCWF in September, 2016 as the Music Director.
+Allison King joined UUCWF in September, 2016 as the Music Director.
 Allison has worked as the Choir or Music Director for three previous UU congregations: West Hills, Washington County and Eastrose.
 Additionally, she was the Choir Director for GA in 2009.
 Allison has a master's degree in Vocal Performance from Portland State University, and has sung with the Portland Opera Chorus, Portland Baroque Orchestra chorus and has also been a featured soloist for several orchestras and choruses in California.
 She also taught voice and choir at Portland Community College.

 Allison's mission with congregational music is to bring joy and meaning to those participating, whether as singers or listeners.
 She believes strongly in the power of music to move hearts, minds and spirits.

-In her "spare time", Allison teaches private voice lessons, directs a community chorus in Vancouver, enjoys theatre, concerts, reading and walking in the woods.
-She lives in Portland with her feline companions, Tika and Sachi.
+Allison teaches private voice lessons, directs a community chorus in Vancouver, enjoys theatre, concerts, reading and walking in the woods.
+She recently accepted a part-time position as Administrator for the UUMA.
+Allison lives in Portland with her feline companion, Tika.

 Additional Support Staff: